 Then select your address:

-Once you’re done putting in data for all the tags, generate your structured data code by clicking HTML and choosing JSON-D, which is Google’s recommended format.
+Once you’re done putting in data for all the tags, generate your structured data code by clicking HTML and choosing JSON-D.

 You should see a snippet of your code like the one below.